ifn0tz3r0/z3r0-mdjse/README.md

 utilizes: [inquirer, treeify, chalker, babel]

-//run
+to install node modules run
-npm i
+`npm i`

-//then
+then run
-npm start
+`npm start`

-//to remove node_modules
+to remove node_modules
-npm run clean
+`npm run clean`

-//to reinstall node_modules, run npm run start-clean
+to remove node_nodules, install, and start

-//to disable linter errors, place the following at the top of the file:
+`npm run start-clean`

-/* eslint-disable */
+to disable linter errors, place the following at the top of the file /* eslint-disable */

-//add new operations in ./src/operations.js
+new operations added in `./src/operations.js` will be loaded by the main menu